 It is also important to note that the struggle of the sites of memory and their agents against the environments of memory and their agents is preventing a change in collective status of those who are excluded.
 Such a change would necessarily entail a change in the collective status of the hegemony, as well as a significant change to the social structure.
 That is the justification for the spiral concept of the proposed model, since the hegemony has no option but to continue its oppression in order to allow the hegemonic group to preserve its place at the top of the hierarchy.
-This is also the reasoning underlying the choice of epigram that opens this paper: “It seems, on the basis of reading the literature and poetry of the younger generation of families from Arab countries and their diaspora, that in recent years the taboo against the discourse of erasure has been broken.
+This is also the reasoning underlying the following citation: “It seems, on the basis of reading the literature and poetry of the younger generation of families from Arab countries and their diaspora, that in recent years the taboo against the discourse of erasure has been broken.
 Isn’t that so?”
 It is only a matter of time until the sites of memory and their agents attempt to erase that environment of memory as well.
-The only way to interrupt the action of the dialectical suppression spiral is by breaking the structure of the sites of memory and establishing an alternative that comes from the environments of memory and, by dint of that change, removing the hegemony.
-The pattern, then, is clear: every time there a protest by an alternative environment of memory, there is a response of violent “erasure,” whether on the basis of cooptation or whether on the basis of folklorization, pathologization, or criminalization: commissions of inquiry, the Biton Committee, and more; or an oppressive and violent response such as arrests, the use of police force against a rabbi and his followers; or erasure from textbooks and history books.
+The only way to interrupt the action of the dialectical suppression spiral is by breaking the structure of the sites of memory and establishing an alternative that arises from the environments of memory and, by dint of that change, reconstruct an alternative hegemonic bloc.
+The pattern, then, is clear: every time there is a protest by an alternative environment of memory, a response of violent “erasure” is organized, whether on the basis of cooptation or on the basis of folklorization, pathologization, and/or criminalization: commissions of inquiry, or another “Biton Commission,” and more; or an oppressive and violent response such as arrests, the use of police force against a community leader, a rabbi, and his followers; or erasure from textbooks and history books.

-In conclusion, while this article emphasizes various attempts by the establishment to erase the memory of Jews from Arab countries, we should note that, as the years go by, the voices of Jews from Arab countries are heard louder and clearer in Israeli society.
-Amazingly, the deniers of the Holocaust of North African Jews enjoyed a more prominent status than the stories of Jews from North Africa who lived through the Holocaust.
-While they succeeded in suppressing the memory of the Holocaust of North African Jews, the testimonies of Jews from North Africa earned a minor place in the Israeli sites of memory.
-This process is underway even now with regard to the kidnapped children of Yemenite, Near Eastern, and Balkan origins, even as the testimonies of the family members of those kidnapped and eyewitnesses who condemned the phenomenon are excluded from the Israeli sites of memory.
-The deniers merit a prominent stage for their claims.
+In conclusion, while this article emphasizes various attempts by the establishment to erase the memory of Jews from Arab and Muslim countries, we should note that, as the years go by, the voices of Jews from Arab and Muslim countries are heard more loudly and clearly in Israeli society.
+While they succeeded in suppressing the memory of the North African Jews’ part in the Holocaust, the testimonies of those Jews earned a minor place in the Israeli sites of memory.
+This process is underway even now with regard to the kidnapped children of Yemenite, Near East, and Balkan origins, even as the testimonies of the family members of those kidnapped and eyewitnesses who condemned the phenomenon are excluded from the Israeli sites of memory.
+The deniers have gained a prominent stage for their claims.
 In addition, in recent years a new theme of suppression of environments of memory has arisen.
 This criticism focuses on the activity of those environments and the “militant” language they use.
 The core of the argument is this: the days of struggle over memory and the image of the collective are over, and we are now one people, one memory, one entity.
 That marks a return to the days of the worn and discredited melting pot theory.
 Those at the head of that camp and its members should read, in conclusion, the word of the actor Jesse Williams: